OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/deleting-releases.md

 ---

 [Octo.exe](http://docs.octopusdeploy.com/pages/viewpage.action?pageId=360596) can be used to delete releases from your Octopus instance.
-Releases deleted this way .
+Releases deleted this way **cannot be recovered**.

 :::success
 **Using Channels?**